Healthy Eating and Active Living

 Older AdultsActive Ageing

 Supportive EnvironmentsMental Health First Aid Healthy Food & Drinks in NSW Health Facilities Get Healthy At Work

 Health LiteracyHealthier Happier Together

-PREVENTING THE ONSET of overweight and obesity in children is an important public health priority.
-Rates of childhood obesity in Australia are one of the highest in developed nations.
-The overall prevalence of overweight and obesity in Australian children doubled between 1985 and 1995 and the epidemic is evident in children as young as two years.
+Healthy Beginnings is an early intervention program to prevent childhood obesity.
+Preventing the onset of overweight and obesity in children is an important public health priority.
+Rates of childhood obesity in Australia are one of the highest in developed nations and the epidemic is evident in children as young as two years.